Transit Times & Schedules

 How long does it take to ship my car?

-The data above shows the approximate wait times and transit times for shipping a car within Canada.
+The data above shows the approximate historical durations for shipping a car within Canada.
 Departures are usually not on fixed days as they can depend on volume of vehicles already booked and ones already at the terminals assigned to a load.
 If you are shipping by enclosed transport trailer these transit times may not apply.

-To use this section, first select the Province/Region you’re shipping from, then select the destination province in the second dropdown, and click search.
 Keep in mind that your vehicle may not be shipped directly to its destination and could ship through multiple terminals in different regions.
-Direct shipments are available but can be very costly.

 Example